jclanc7507/portfolioGenerator/README.md

 # portfolioGenerator

+## Description:
-Generates an HTML &amp; CSS styled portfolio through the use of a Node.js powered program
+Generates an HTML &amp; CSS styled portfolio through the use of a Node.js powered program.